“The site-directed mutagenesis is an artificial (in vitro) technique for introducing mutation or alteration into the target (known) DNA sequence.”

 In 1974, Michael Smith and Clyde Hutchison had performed site-directed mutagenesis using the primer extension method.
-They had achieved artificial mutagenesis at a specific location the very first time in the history of genetics.
+They had achieved artificial mutagenesis at a specific location for the very first time in the history of genetics.

-The DNA polymerase (high fidelity) extends the growing DNA strand having the new mutation.
-Now the gene of interest is transferred into the plasmid for further downstream research.
+The DNA polymerase (high fidelity) extends the growing DNA strand bringing the new mutation.
+In the final step, DNA sequencing determines if the desired mutation is present in a gene of interest or not.

 Related reads: Comparison Between DNA Primer And RNA Primer.

 From the 3′ end, the Taq polymerase expands the DNA.
 So the chance of reaction failure is higher there.
-Another limitation of the present method is that it carries mutant as well as nonmutant DNA (mixed types of DNA) due to the presence of template DNA.
+Another limitation of the present method is that it carries mutant as well as normal/target DNA (mixed types of DNA) due to the presence of template DNA.

+Hence the yield of the conventional PCR-based site-directed mutagenesis is lower.
 For more detail on conventional PCR, read the present article: A Complete Guide of the Polymerase Chain Reaction.